Mendoza, Argentina

 We asked people about the cost of living in Mendoza, they wrote:

 "The cost of living in Mendoza is generally considered to be quite affordable.
 Rent for a nice 1 bedroom apartment in Mendoza is typically around $400 USD per month, while a nice 2 bedroom apartment can cost around $600 USD per month.
-Eating dinner at a moderately priced restaurant in Mendoza can cost around $15 USD per person," said an expat in Mendoza.
+Eating dinner at a moderately priced restaurant in Mendoza can cost around $15 USD per person," wrote one expat living in Mendoza.

 What are the visa & residency requirements in Mendoza?